+Ste Action

+p

-Step Action 1 Open the diagram that contains the abstract Class.
-2 Select the Core page of the ArcGIS Toolbox (More tools ArcGIS Core) and drag the Concrete Class icon onto the diagram to create the element.
+1 Open the diagram that contains the abstract Class.

+2 Select the 'Core' page of the ArcGIS Toolbox (click on least to display the 'Find Toolbox Item' dialog and specify 'ArcGIS Core') and drag the 'Concrete Class' icon onto the diagram to create the element.
 3 Click on the Generalization icon in the Toolbox and then click and drag the cursor from the concrete Class to the abstract Class.
 4 Save your diagram.

-- Any concrete Class that does not have a stereotype, and does not inherit one, is exported as a Table (ObjectClass); its OBJECTID field is also inserted if it is not defined in the model - Concrete Classes can only inherit geometry stereotypes or the "ObjectClass" stereotype from an abstract ancestor Class; currently, Enterprise Architect does not support stereotype inheritance from other concrete Classes
+- Any concrete Class that does not have a stereotype, and does not inherit one, is exported as a Table (ObjectClass); its OBJECTID field is also inserted if it is not defined in the model - Concrete Classes can only inherit geometry stereotypes or the "ObjectClass" stereotype from an abstract ancestor Class; currently, Enterprise Architect does not support stereotype inheritance from other concrete Classes - In addition to inheriting the stereotype, concrete Classes also inherit fields from ancestor abstract Classes - You can inherit the stereotype from an abstract Class at any level in inheritance hierarchy; for example, the abstract Class that specifies the geometry can be the grandparent of the concrete Class, rather than the parent Class

-- In addition to inheriting the stereotype, concrete Classes also inherit fields from ancestor abstract Classes - You can inherit the stereotype from an abstract Class at any level in inheritance hierarchy; for example, the abstract Class that specifies the geometry can be the grandparent of the concrete Class, rather than the parent Class - Multiple shapes for a single Feature Class are not supported by ArcGIS, nor by Enterprise Architect's ArcGIS profile; therefore, it would be a modeling error if a concrete Class inherited from more than one geometry-stereotyped abstract Class - If you specify a given tag on a concrete Class that is already present in one of its parent abstract Classes, the concrete Class has precedence and its Tagged Value will be exported to the schema - Enterprise Architect does not require you to show the Object and Feature Esri Classes on a diagram, nor even include them in your model, because the system implicitly applies their characteristics when you apply a geometry or ObjectClass stereotype to a Class - It is not, however, an error to include the Object and Feature Esri Classes and model Generalization links to them, even though they are typically not marked as abstract
+- Multiple shapes for a single Feature Class are not supported by ArcGIS, nor by Enterprise Architect's ArcGIS profile; therefore, it would be a modeling error if a concrete Class inherited from more than one geometry-stereotyped abstract Class - If you specify a given tag on a concrete Class that is already present in one of its parent abstract Classes, the concrete Class has precedence and its Tagged Value will be exported to the schema - Enterprise Architect does not require you to show the Object and Feature Esri Classes on a diagram, nor even include them in your model, because the system implicitly applies their characteristics when you apply a geometry or ObjectClass stereotype to a Class - It is not, however, an error to include the Object and Feature Esri Classes and model Generalization links to them, even though they are typically not marked as abstract